Can You Submerge Composite Decking in Water?

 Composite decking is better than wood that cannot resist water.
 Water can penetrate wood easily.
 It can also swell and rot over time if you, unlike composite boards that can repel water.
 Composite board makers usually advertise composite decking as water-resistant.
 The ability of the composite board to resist water makes it the perfect choice of decking material for most homeowners.
 If composite decking can resist water, does it also mean that composite decking is also waterproof?

 Since composite decking can resist water, most people thought that composite decking is also waterproof.
 Well, is that so?
 There is a clear distinction between a water-resistant material and a waterproof material.

 A material that is resistant to water can resist water penetration.
 Such material will resist water penetration to some extent but not entirely.
 Likewise, composite decking is also resistant to water in that water can not penetrate the decking easily.
-If you situate a composite deck close to a dock or by the poolside, water will not be able to penetrate the board easily.
+If you situate a composite decking close to a dock or by the poolside, water will not be able to penetrate the board easily.
 When compared to a waterproof material, such material will not absorb water when completely immersed in a pool or pond.

 You can now see the differences between the two.
 Water can not easily penetrate a water-resistant material, but it can still absorb water when completely immersed in water.
 But for a waterproof material, such material will not absorb water if immersed deeply underwater.

 If rain falls on your composite decking, the decking will not absorb water.
 The gaps between the decking allow water to flow off the decking easily.
 The plastic material in the composite decking also helps in repelling water easily.
 It thereby prevents the composite decking from absorbing rainwater.
 You can install a composite board in a moist environment without the board absorbing water from its surroundings.